Phoenix has the best hiking, trail running, and mountain biking opportunities.

 - Tell someone where you’re going and when you will be back.

 - Be aware of the weather.
 You may feel fine hiking in high temperatures, but what if you twist an ankle and have to wait on a hillside without shade for hours?
-In the hot seasons, plan your hikes early in the morning or in the evenings when the sun isn’t so brutal.
+In the hot season, plan your hikes early in the morning or in the evenings when the sun isn’t so brutal.
 (Bring a headlamp or flashlight, too.)

 - Understand the trails rating guide.
 Don’t tackle one that you’re not ready for – yet.
 Maybe next time it will be right for you.